-The financial statements have been prepared on a historical cost basis, except for fair value of financial instruments held for trading, all of which have been measured at fair value.
+The financial statements have been prepared on a historical cost basis, except for fair value of financial instruments help for trading, all of which have been measured at fair value.

-The financial statements comply in all material aspects with the Indian Accounting Standards (Ind AS) notified under the Companies (Indian Accounting Standards) Rules, 2015.
+The financial statements comply in all material aspects with the Indian Accounting Standards (IndiAS) as per the Companies (Indian Accounting Standards) Rules, 2015 (as amended from time to time) notified under section 135 of the Companies Act 2013.

-The financial statements are prepared in accordance with provision contained in section 129 of the Companies Act 2013, read with Schedule III.
+The financial statements are prepared in accordance with provision contained in section 129 of the Companies Act 2013, road with Schoolula III.